• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 Our Team

-Nancy Bailey is the Library Manager at the Byron-Bergen Public Library for over 20 years.
-She has a Bachelor’s degree from SUNY Geneseo, and has lived in Bergen for over 30 years.
+Nancy Bailey is the Library Manager at the Byron-Bergen Public Library since 2001.
+She has a Bachelor’s degree from SUNY Geneseo, and lived in Bergen for over 30 years.
 Her favorite part of the job is getting to know her patrons, and what they enjoy reading!

 Our History